 Recovery Coffee Bike

-New in 2022, our Recovery Coffee Bike is another space in which our recovery community can connect and talk openly about lived recovery experiences.
-The bike also will provide an opportunity for us to get the word out about Eagles in Recovery, to reach new members, and to educate allies.
+Our Recovery Coffee Bike is another space in which our recovery community can connect and talk openly about lived recovery experiences.
+The bike also provides an opportunity for us to get the word out about Eagles in Recovery, to reach new members, and to educate allies.
 There will be volunteer opportunities for students who want to get involved with the coffee bike or just to enjoy the free coffee and making connections.

 Eagles in Recovery Clubhouse